Sign Up To Visit With A Host Family

 How will my child travel to their Friendly Town?

 Children travel to their host family by Fresh Air Fund charter buses, leaving from The Port Authority Bus Terminal.
 Your confirmation letter will tell you the date, time and location of your child’s departure and return.
+Children are required to wear a mask on the bus.

 What things should a child NOT bring with them?